 1. Save up your penneys and have your guitar "set up" to your playing style by a professional luthier or guitar technician.
 The difference in playability can be astounding.
 Even brand-new guitars often need this set up.
 You see, there is no such thing as a single perfect setup.
 Heavy players generally want a higher action.
 Lighter players want a lower action.
 A setup can make the difference between a really good instrument and an excellent one and can vastly improve even a mediocre one.
 The cost?
-Probably somewhere between $100 and $150.
+Probably somewhere between $100-200.
 MORE

 2. Click HERE for info on how to optimize your truss rod setup.